Important Safety Tips For Your Home Garage

-Always make sure that your garage is properly ventilated so no harmful toxins can build up, and keep a class B or C fire extinguisher somewhere it can be easily accessed.
+Always make sure that the garage is properly ventilated so no harmful toxins can build up.
+Always keep a class B or C fire extinguisher somewhere in the garage where it can be easily accessed.

-Another safety tip for your garage is to always ensure that it is well lit— both inside and outside.
-Keeping your garage bright outside will help to scare off burglars, and keeping an inside light on will help prevent tripping hazards and can confuse potential criminals if the lights are bright enough.
+Another safety tip for the garage is to always ensure that it is well lit— both inside and outside.
+Keeping the garage bright outside will help to scare off burglars, and keeping an inside light on will help prevent tripping hazards and might confuse potential intruders as to whether someone is home.

 Make sure all light switches are easy to find, not covered or blocked, and in an easy to access location.
-Put switches for outside lights inside your garage so that no one can interfere them.
-Consider investing in a utility shop light with a pull string to hang from your garage ceiling.
+Put switches for outside lights inside the garage so they can’t be used from outside.
+Consider investing in a utility shop light with a pull string to hang from the garage ceiling.

 Since the sliding garage door itself is such a big entrance, it's important to make sure it closes securely and is in good condition.